guardian/podcards/README.md

 Guardian Podcards
 ========================

-A way to autogenerate assets relating to our podcasts
+A way to autogenerate on-site assets for our podcasts

 ## Installation